subparstack/subparstack/Comments JS App Analysis.md

 </table>
 ```

+This is repeated thousands of times.

-I'm not sure I'm up to the task of explaining everything that's **OBVIOUSLY WRONG** in this but...
+I'm not sure I'm up to the task of explaining *all* the problems here but...

 - Why all the embedded SVG documents?
 It's ok to paste the same SVG a handful of times but not tens or hundreds, let alone thousands.
 - Why all the forms?
 The user (and therefore DOM) doesn't need a reply comment form until someone clicks a `Reply` button.
 Insert the form then!
 - `<a href="javascript:void(0)">` `<sigh />` really?
+- Why all the `style` attributes, like `style="position: absolute; top: -10000px; left: -10000px;"`?

+Just optimizing this stuff, which would be a few hours work and a few more testing, might make a big improvment.